glibsm/cilium/Documentation/operations/performance/benchmark.rst

   Maximum transfer rate via a single TCP connection and the total transfer rate of 32 accumulated connections.

-Request/Reply Rate
+Request/Response Rate
-  The number of request/reply messages per second that can be transmitted over a single TCP connection and over 32 parallel TCP connections.
+  The number of request/response messages per second that can be transmitted over a single TCP connection and over 32 parallel TCP connections.

 Connections Rate
-  The number of connections per second that can be established in sequence with a single request/reply payload message transmitted for each new connection.
+  The number of connections per second that can be established in sequence with a single request/response payload message transmitted for each new connection.
 A single process and 32 parallel processes are tested.

+For the various benchmarks `netperf <https://github.com/HewlettPackard/netperf>`_ has been used to generate the workloads and to collect the metrics.
+For spawning parallel netperf sessions, `super_netperf <https://raw.githubusercontent.com/borkmann/netperf_scripts/master/super_netperf>`_ has been used.
+Both netperf and super_netperf are also frequently used and well established tools for benchmarking by the Linux kernel networking community.

 .. _benchmark_throughput:

 Throughput
 ==========

-Throughput testing is useful to understand the maximum throughput that can be achieved with a particular configuration.
-All or most configuration will be able to achieve line-rate or close to line-rate if enough CPU resources are thrown at the load.
+Throughput testing (TCP_STREAM) is useful to understand the maximum throughput that can be achieved with a particular configuration.
+All or most configurations will be able to achieve line-rate or close to line-rate if enough CPU resources are thrown at the load.
 It is therefore important to understand the amount of CPU resources required to achieve a certain throughput as these CPU resources will no longer be available to workloads running on the machine.